Jira Software and Usersnap can be easily connected.

 Here's how it works:

-Go to your Usersnap QA project’s 3rd Party Integration tab and select Jira Software from the grid.
+Go to your Usersnap project’s 3rd Party Integration tab and select Jira Software from the grid.

 Choose the kind of Jira Software installation you have, Jira Cloud or Jira OnPremise.